Ramdoys/creator-docs/content/en-us/cloud-services/memory-stores/index.md

 - Use [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) to help stay below API request limits.

-  For example, if you receive a `DataUpdateConflict`, you might retry after two seconds, then four, eight, etc. rather than constantly sending requests to `Class.MemoryStoreService` to get the correct response.
+  For example, if you receive a `DataUpdateConflict`, you might retry after 2 seconds, then four, eight, etc. rather than constantly sending requests to `Class.MemoryStoreService` to get the correct response.

 - Split giant data structures into multiple smaller ones by [sharding](<https://en.wikipedia.org/wiki/Shard_(database_architecture)>).